return42/sphkerneldoc/linux_src_doc/include/drm/drm_atomic_h.rst

 whether the state CRTC changed enough to need a full modeset cycle
 ------------------------------------------------------------------

-planes_changed, mode_changed and active_changed.
+mode_changed, active_changed and connectors_changed.
 This helper simply
 combines these three to compute the overall need for a modeset for \ ``state``\ .

 The atomic helper code sets these booleans, but drivers can and should